Oct 25 2008

 Why ask questions?

-myself is the easiest way I have found to find in my life.
+Questioning myself is the easiest way I have found to find truth in my life.
 This is because we are the only ones that can say what is true for us.
 So ask questions and never stop asking.
 Listen to the answers and trust they are true for you.
-Then start taking actions that move you closer and closer to your .
-This will guarantee your continued into the fullest most of you.
+Then start taking actions that move you closer and closer to your truth.
+This process will guarantee your continued growth into the fullest most authentic expression of you.

 10 Personal Growth Questions That Make a Difference - Part One